-Sometimes it is important to talk with, and to listen to, pupils and take time in fact-finding and reaching a resolution.
-Informal sanctions may be considered more appropriate rather than implementing a more formal disciplinary sanction.
+It is important to talk with, and to listen to, pupils and take time in fact-finding and reaching a resolution.
+In some circumstances, informal sanctions may be considered more appropriate rather than implementing a more formal disciplinary sanction.
+Consideration to the seriousness of the incident and the views of the pupils involved should be given.